 Some were forced out in only a T-shirt.

-Outside waited six vans.
-They were Hyundai H3s.
+The respondent stated that outside waited six vans which he reported to be Hyundai H3s.
 That the police had assembled in such a large number with numerous vehicles suggests this was a planned operation.

-The respondent was loaded into one of the vehicles along with eight others.
+The respondent reports being loaded into one of the vehicles along with eight others.
 In the back were metal seats and, although it lacked cells, there was no ventilation.

 Alongside his roommates, the respondent stated that other people were placed in the vans.
 He claimed they were “taken from the street” and described them as those “who sell papers or try to earn money working in the streets.”